tact-lang/tact-language-server/README-extension.md

 Tact is a next-generation programming language for building secure, scalable, and maintainable smart contracts on TON blockchain.

-In addition to Tact, the extension provides support for Fift assembly, TL-B, and TON Bag-of-Cells (BoC) files.
+In addition to Tact, the extension provides support for Fift assembly and TL-B files.

 ## Features